David Burnford

 David Wreyford Burnford (6 January 1915 – 10 June 1984) was a British medical doctor and rower who competed at the 1936 Summer Olympics.

 Life

 Burnford was educated at Jesus College, Cambridge.
 In 1935 he partnered Thomas Cree to win Silver Goblets at Henley Royal Regatta.
 In 1936 he was a member of the winning Cambridge boat in the Boat Race.
 Later in the year he partnered Cree in the coxless pair representing Great Britain at the 1936 Summer Olympics in Berlin, but was unplaced.

 Burnford became a medical doctor and in 1944 was serving as a surgeon lieutenant commander in the Royal Navy.
-His wife was the novelist Sheila Burnford.
-He remarried after her death to Sharon Roark.
+He and his wife moved to Thunder Bay, Ontario, Canada where he practiced medicine until 1968.
+His wife was the novelist Sheila Burnford, who wrote The Incredible Journey, which was later adapted to a Disney movie of the same name.

+After leaving Thunder Bay, the Burnfords moved to the United States in 1973.Thunder Bay Chronicle Journal, June 27,1984 David and Sheila eventually divorced, with both remarrying.